 The views and opinions expressed in this article are those of the author.

-Sherwin E. Ona, PhD is an associate professor and chairperson of the political science department of De La Salle University, Manila, Philippines.
-His current engagements are in the areas of human security, cybersecurity, e-governance and disaster informatics.
+Sherwin E. Ona, PhD is an associate professor and chairperson of the department of political science and development studies of De La Salle University, Manila, Philippines.
+His current engagements are in the areas of human security, cybersecurity, e-governance, and disaster informatics.
 He is a fellow of the Philippine Public Safety College, Department of the Interior and Local Government, the La Salle Institute of Governance and the Stratbase-Albert Del Rosario Institute.
-Dr. Ona is an officer of the Philippine Coast Guard Auxiliary with the rank of Commander.
+Dr. Ona is an officer of the Philippine Coast Guard Auxiliary with the rank of Commander and has previously served as a reservist officer of the Philippine Air Force.